Police appeal for information over disappearance of man in dinghy

-Skippers are being urged to check shorelines as the search for man in a dinghy who has not been seen for two days continues.
+Police are appealing for information as the search continues for a man in a dinghy who has not been seen for two days.

 The last sighting of Andy Samuel, 59, was when a member of the public saw him going from his yacht into his dinghy off Kinloch, on the Isle of Rum, at about midnight on Tuesday.